syncfusion-content/wpf-docs/wpf/DockingManager/Styling-and-Templates.md

 ### Visual Styles

-To have a rich and professional look and feel for the Dockwindows, apply the visual styles.
+When you want a rich and professional look and feel for the Dockwindows, you can apply the visual styles.
 Some of the available visual style are as follows:

 <table>
 <tr>